splunk/public-o11y-docs/metrics-and-metadata/enablerelatedcontent.rst

 Observability Cloud uses OpenTelemetry to correlate telemetry types.
 To enable this ability, your telemetry field names or metadata key names must exactly match the metadata key names used by OpenTelemetry and Splunk Observability Cloud.

-When you deploy Splunk Distribution of Open Telemetry Collector to send your telemetry data to Observability Cloud, your metadata key names are automatically mapped correctly.
-When you do not use the Splunk Distribution of OpenTelemetry Collector, your telemetry data might have metadata key names that are not consistent with those used by Observability Cloud and OpenTelemetry.
+When you deploy Splunk Distribution of OpenTelemetry Collector to send your telemetry data to Observability Cloud, your metadata key names are automatically mapped correctly.
+If you do not use the Splunk Distribution of OpenTelemetry Collector, your telemetry data might have metadata key names that are not consistent with those used by Observability Cloud and OpenTelemetry, and Related Content might not work.
 In that case, you must change your metadata key names.

 For example, say Observability Cloud receives the following telemetry data: